adaapp/Test-assignment2-team4/README.md

 Our workflow is to take it in turns to each work on an issue whilst the other members of the team guide those who are coding.
 Once the code has been completed, it will be commited to a seperate branch on GitHub to be reviewed by the team and checked for conflicts.

+Also added additional testing on both interface and console side to prevent user from entering negative numbers.
+So did this on test side by not allowing the input currency to be less than 0 and on the user interface we created a minimum of 0.
+This is important as -5 is not a valid currency.

 ## Enabling input currency

 Initially, our code did not allow the input numbers wiht two decimal places.
 We used the step button that allowed the number inputted to go up by 1 pence each time.
 This allows the user to input decimal numbers.